Puppy Vaccine Schedule: A Complete Owner’s Guide

 Bordetella bronchiseptica

-Bordetella bronchiseptica is the number-one bacterium implicated in most cases of kennel cough (basically, whooping cough for dogs).
+Bordetella bronchiseptica is the number-one bacterium behind most cases of kennel cough (basically, whooping cough for dogs).

-If your dog loves to rub noses with other pups — at daycare, dog parks, or training classes — this may as well be a core vaccine for them.
-Veterinarians can administer the bordetella vaccine alone, or some pair it with the parainfluenza vaccine for extra protection.
+If your dog loves to rub noses with other pups — at daycare, dog parks, or training classes — this may as well be a core vaccine.
+Many boarding facilities and training schools will ask to see proof that your dog received the bordetella vaccine.
+Veterinarians can administer the bordetella vaccine by itself, or they may pair it with the parainfluenza vaccine for extra protection.

 Leptospira